THE BIG “CHILE MISSION MINISTRY” WHY

 With regard to our Santiago mission property, we continue to pray both for Cesar’s & Camila’s transition to southern Chile at the end of September and for God’s provision of who will replace them.
 In addition, we are looking to expand the use of the mission property by more Christian ministries.
 We’ve been blessed to provide office space for the APEM prolife pregnancy center these past two years, and we are now in communication with a Foundation that works with autistic children and their families.
 They are looking for office space and area to meet with and work with children.
 We will be meeting with them in Sept. or early Oct.
 Thank you for praying this possibility forward with us.

 Lastly, we continue praying for the health of Chileans during this time of battling covid19.
 Several main cities in the country in addition to Santiago are under total lock-down—letting each person leave their home with gov’t permission twice a week for three hours each time.
-Chile is third in the world in the number of cases (their population is around 60th).
-In the number of cases per 1,000, Chile is third, after Qatar and Bahrain, with 18.5 cases per 1,000 (the USA has 14 cases per 1,000).
+Chile is third in the world in the number of cases (their population is around 60th), after Qatar and Bahrain, with 18.5 cases per 1,000 (the USA has 14 cases per 1,000).
 Some easing of the severe restrictions are now just being put in place, while other areas are becoming more restrictive.
 At present, when we fly back to Chile on Sept.
 4th, we may very well be quarantined for 14 days.

 Praising, praying, and fasting with you in our one and only “WAY, TRUTH, & LIFE” JESUS,